funkhou9/comparative-rna-editing/query_metadata/scripts/2-SRA_query_literate/2-SRA_query.md

 |Zoysia japonica                                  |                               1|
 |Zymoseptoria tritici                             |                               1|

+### Assemble experiments for each sample
-For species of interest (mammalian species where at least 2 samples each with WGS and RNA-Seq data exist), assemble all experiments for each sample.
+For each species of interest (mammalian species where at least 2 samples each with WGS and RNA-Seq data exist), assemble all experiments for each sample.

 1. Isolate candidate samples from each species